Ederas229/pf2e-animist-spell/README.md

 The workflow works basically the same as the workflow of the [League Basic JS Module Template], please follow the instructions given there.

+## Licensing

+This project is being developed under the terms of the [LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT] for Foundry Virtual Tabletop.

+[LIMITED LICENSE AGREEMENT FOR MODULE DEVELOPMENT]: https://foundryvtt.com/article/license/
 [League Basic JS Module Template]: https://github.com/League-of-Foundry-Developers/FoundryVTT-Module-Template